 - Loss of quality of life

-If you believe that you qualify for an adverse drug event claim, speak to a Kansas City medical malpractice lawyer.
-An attorney can guide you through the litigation process and help you hold the at-fault party accountable for your injuries.
+If you believe that you qualify for an adverse drug event claim, speak to a Kansas City medical malpractice attorney.
+Our lawyers can guide you through the litigation process and help you hold the at-fault party accountable for your injuries.